back to Axiomatic Language Home Page

 elim - eliminate

-expr, ex - expression
+expr, ex, e, x - expression

 f, `f - false (Boolean value)